goldeneaglewarrior/dissertation/images/some_images.md

 <br>

 #### What does this actually look like?
 Here is a freqpoly plot, a histogram
-A freqpoly histogram shows that the amount of agc land reduces dramatically as population density increases even a little
+A freqpoly histogram shows the total agc land reduces dramatically as population density increases even a little

 <img src="freqpoly.gif" alt="alt text" width="450" height="450">